MuhammedBuyukkinaci/Django-CRM-Project/README.md

 User.object.get(username="matt")#return only one object
 ```

-17) Create a superuser on Terminal and register Lead, User, Agent in leads/admin.py
+17) Create a superuser(admin) on Terminal and register Lead, User, Agent in leads/admin.py

+18)  Fill djcrm/urls.py and leads/views.py to return a hellow world when some enters the home page.

+19) Update this http response to render function to return a html file.

+20) Add templates folder to . directory.
+Update DIRS key of TEMPLATES variable of djcrm/settings.py .

+21) Thanks to context argument of render function in views.py, we are able to send variables from view to template

+22) Always define app_name variable in project/urls.py